cambridge-cares/TheWorldAvatar/JPS_VIRTUALSENSOR/README.md

 2) For Churchill College or Pirmasens enter the derivation IRI you saved in the step above in `HTTP requests/trigger update/GenerateDataWithoutShips.http` at the designated place.
 Now execute `HTTP requests/trigger update/GenerateDataWithoutShips.http` by clicking on the `Send Request` link, which appears just above the POST command.

 ## Visualisation
-Visualisation can be viewed at http://localhost:3838/visualisation (replace localhost if deployed elsewhere).
+Visualisation can be viewed at http://localhost:3838/visualisation (replace localhost and port if deployed elsewhere).
 Note that if buildings data is present in ontop, the visualisation may take a while to load because the first query takes time.